gearglow/ReptiliaWithATwist/The List.md

 "Huh.
 Guess it's not the wand," Elysia observed, trying not to smirk.

 "So it seems," Moody agreed.
 "Well done, lass!
-Ten points to Gryffindor."
+Ten points to Gryffindor.
+And five _from_ for your cheek."